 Evaporated Milk Substitutions

-Evaporated milk is a central ingredient in baking, as it has the ability to add a creamy taste without the cream.
-Evaporated milk is regular milk with the water taken out and is in many recipes, from pumpkin pie to fudge to even various soups.
+A can of evaporated milk is a central ingredient in baking, as it has the ability to add a creamy taste without the cream.
+Evaporated milk is regular milk with the water taken out and is in many recipes, from pumpkin pie to fudge to even mashed potatoes.
+Shelf-stable, the canned milk can add caramelized flavor to dishes.
 It can also be used as a substitute for regular milk or even heavy cream, so learning to make homemade evaporated milk is a useful skill for all of your milk-related needs.

 **explosion at the evaporated milk factory**